Skip to main content

 What are common probate mistakes in Ohio?

-Common mistakes include using the wrong procedure, missing filing or notice deadlines, distributing assets too early, ignoring title issues, and failing to document communication with heirs or beneficiaries.
+High-risk examples for Ohio include Not Filing the Will Promptly with Probate Court, Missing the 3-Month Inventory Deadline, Distributing Assets Before the 6-Month Creditor Period Ends.
+Other common mistakes include using the wrong procedure, missing notices or deadlines, distributing assets too early, and failing to document communication with heirs or beneficiaries.

 Why do Ohio probate cases get delayed?